- Search The Registry

-This date is Hairstylist Appreciation Day and The Registry looks briefly at African American hair.
+This date is Hairstylist Appreciation Day and The Registry looks briefly at the heritage of African American hair.

 The history of “Black Hair and Beauty Culture” mirrors the intricacy of both African and American cultures.
-Over the years, African American hair has been associated with the ideology of white visual conception.
+Over the years, Black hair's heritage has been associated with the ideology of white visual conception.
 Some people say that Blacks have embraced hairstyles and beauty methods that reflect popular European standards of beauty.
-However, Blacks have used their West African roots and their own artistry to create styles and standards that reflect a unique Black culture.
+However, Blacks in America have used their West African roots and their own artistry to create styles and standards that reflect a unique Black culture.

-Around 1441 when African slaves were brought west to the "New World," they were confronted with their first loss of identity.
+Around 1441 when African slaves were brought west through the "Middle Passage" they were confronted with their first loss of identity.
 It was then that the one and only identity they had, was stripped from them.
 The standards of beauty that they encountered were the privilege of fair skin, straight hair, and thin features, in contrast to "African" dark skin, curly hair, and wider noses and mouths.
-Some slaves had to get accustomed to the European beauty styles to survive (literally).
+Some slaves had to get accustomed to the European beauty styles to surB ive (literally).
 Often times they would serve as barbers and/or beauticians for their white owners.
 Other slaves attempted to stay with their traditional African hair customs like braiding hair using African patterns and using natural herbs from trees for their hair and skin care.

 Officially, the root of a hair fiber sticks into something like a bag in the skin.
 The fiber is pushed out of this bag about 0.35mm per day growing about 1cm, or half of an inch, per month.
 The growth rate relates to the individual, his/her age, diet etc. Healthy hair has an average lifetime of 2-6 years.
 Though there are exceptions, the hair of Blacks is usually coarser in texture, tighter in curl pattern, more naturally delicate, and more vulnerable to damage from chemical treatments.
 Because of our multicultural heritage there really isn't any one typical “type” of African American hair.
 Its texture can vary from fine to medium to coarse; its curl pattern from straight to softly wavy to excessively tight; its colors from blonde to red, to all sorts of browns, to black.